atomone-hub/govgen-validators/README.md

 4) Details of your validator (website and contact email)
 5) Team structure, roles, and Discord handles
 6) Link to your main social accounts
-7) Unique validator key to submit (from Cosmos Hub)
+7) Unique validator key to submit
 8) Region you and/or your validator is based (country)

 **In order for the application to be approved by the community, all AtomOne/GovGen Validators:**